SignPath/website/docs/product/editions-explained.md

 ### Signing requests

-*Starter* and *Basic* subscriptions have an upper limit for the number of signing requests.
+*Code Signing Starter* and *Code Signing Basic* have an upper limit for the number of signing requests.

 Included signing requests per year and project: